WRXinYue/ocean-hub/src/zh/docs/features/widgets.md

 # Widgets

-A widget is a small display element that can be added to the Misskey UI to display and interact with information.
+A widget is a small display element that can be added to the Ocean UI to display and interact with information.
 By default they are displayed on the right side of the screen or accessed from the stack icon in the mobile web app navigation menu.

 To edit widgets, switch to widget edit mode at the bottom of the widget view.
 In widget edit mode you can add, delete, and reorder widgets.